tagazok/my-workshops/static-web-apps/tutorial.md

 ## Solution

 You can download the complete code with the features to add and update a task <a href="" target="_blank">here</a>

+## Credits

+This workshop was written by <a href="https://twitter.com/olivierleplus" target="_blank">Olivier Leplus</a>.

+Thanks to <a href="https://twitter.com/maudstweets" target="_blank">Maud Levy</a>, ..., ... & ... for the feedback and to all the persons who reviewed the workshop